MENTORSHIP PROGRAM 2023: MENTORS ANNOUNCED!

 - Once the mentorship is confirmed, payments will be received/made through PayPal.

 - Mentees can only apply for the program during the open period.

-- Mentees can apply for the AHWA Mentor Programme by filling in an application form, and where specified, by also providing a sample of their writing, artwork, or other details as requested.
+- Mentees can apply for the AHWA Mentor Program by filling in an application form and providing a sample of their writing, artwork, or other details as requested.